The 2017 season on the court was the Spartans' best in 11 years.

-The 2017 season marks the fourth year with Jolene Shepardson at the helm San José State University women's volleyball program.
+The 2018 season marks the fifth year with Jolene Shepardson at the helm San José State University women's volleyball program.

-In the classroom, the team has earned 12 Mountain Scholar Athlete accolades and 22 Academic All-Mountain West honors in three years.
-Jamie Hirai and Julie Sam have been honored as first team Arthur Ashe, Jr. Sports Scholars in 2015-16 and 2016-17.
+In the classroom, seven Spartans have earned 12 Mountain Scholar Athlete accolades and 14 players have earned 27 Academic All-Mountain West honors in four years.
+Jamie Hirai and Julie Sam were honored as first team Arthur Ashe, Jr. Sports Scholars in 2015-16 and 2016-17.

 Shepardson took over the program at Bakersfield in 2011 season and coached a 0-31 team in 2010 to an 8-18 record in her first year.
 The improved number of 10.5, determined by adding the difference in victories between the two seasons to the difference in losses and dividing by two, was the sixth-best improvement in the NCAA.
 The 2012 team continued the upward progression, finishing with a 14-17 record in the team's final season as an NCAA Division I Independent.